amithn/helloworld-app/README.md

 ## helloworld-app
 A simple NodeJS app for Kubernetes bootcamps

-First go to http://config.tanzuworkshop.com and download your config file.
+First connect your VPN and then go to http://config.tanzuworkshop.com and download your config file.

 ### 1) Download Docker Desktop and install it on your laptop